 Curcumin – Turmeric is a relative of ginger.
 It has excellent anti-inflammatory and antioxidant properties.

 Boswellia – Boswellia Serrata is Frankincense, one of the most studied herbs.
 It is significantly anti-inflammatory and has many benefits, including laboratory evidence of anti-cancer properties.
 Clinical studies have demonstrated benefit in rheumatoid and degenerative arthritis, colitis, asthma and brain edema.
-Of all the alternative anti-inflammatory products, Boswellia appears to be the best with the least negative reactions.
+Of all the alternative anti-inflammatory herbs, Boswellia appears to be the best with the least negative reactions.
 Use 60 to 70% boswellic acid extracts, 900 to 1000 mg daily.
 If no benefit within a week, it is not likely to help.
 I would then try the other anti-inflammatory herbs before N-SAIDS.